imAtulSharma/Trying_Project/README.md

 ## How to use this
 You can simply change the percentage array and mini wallet array and can give the total amount to be deducted from the mini wallets.
+You can also change the stationery wallet position from which only the specified percentage can be taken out means not more then that.

 NOTE: All the amounts should be positive.